-Students are trained and advised by supervisors to report immediately to the VUMC Occupational Health Clinic (OHC) (or the VUMC Emergency Department, if exposures occur after OHC hours) in the event they are exposed to potentially infectious materials.
-For health care needs not directly related to clinical education activities, students have access to the Vanderbilt Student Health Center (https://www.vumc.org/student-health/), as well as VUMC clinics, with the majority of clinics and inpatient sites being within walking distance of where classroom and clinical learning activities take place.
+Students are trained and advised by supervisors to report immediately to the VUMC Occupational Health Clinic (OHC) (or the VUMC Emergency Department, if exposure occurs after OHC hours) in the event they are exposed to potentially infectious materials.
+For health care needs not directly related to clinical education activities, students have access to the Vanderbilt Student Health Center, as well as VUMC clinics, with the majority of clinics and inpatient sites being within walking distance of where classroom and clinical learning activities take place.